davewalker5/RC2014/README.md

 ## Exploring the Repository

-A good place to start is the **[Programs](Programs/)** directory.
+The best place to start is the **[Program Catalogue](Programs/README.md)**, which provides a categorised overview of the available programs and experiments.

-The programs are grouped in the catalogue into:

-* Aviation
-* Games & Simulations
-* Mathematics & Science
-* Computing & Algorithms
-* Hardware & Digital I/O
-* Utilities & Converters

-Individual program directories contain their own documentation, source code and any supporting material.
+Each program has its own directory containing source code, instructions for running it and, where appropriate, hardware configuration and supporting material.

 ## Hardware